Best FPS Mouse for 2021

 #1 - Determine your hand size

-Knowing what your hand size is is crucial to know which mouse you should get.
-Luckily enough, it’s pretty easy and straight forward to find your hand size.
-The first thing you’re going to need to do is get a pencil / pen and a piece of paper, like so:
+Mice come in all different shapes and sizes, so it’s important to know what size your hand is in order to pick the best suited one.
+To find your hand size, you’re going to need to get a pencil / pen and a piece of paper, like so:

-Once you have have a pencil or pen (or anything that can draw) and your piece of paper, you’re going to want to trace around your hand, like this:
+Once you have a pencil / pen (or anything that can draw) and your piece of paper, you’re going to want to trace around your hand, like this:

-#3 - Finding which mouse is best for you
+#2 - Find which mouse is best for you

-Let’s start off by finding your hand size.
-Take those two measurements, both horizontal and vertical, a.k.a. length and width, and compare them to this chart:
+Let’s start off by finding your hand size category.
+Take your two previous hand measurements, both horizontal and veritcal, a.k.a length and width, and compare them to this chart:

 |Medium||17-20 cm / 6.7-7.9 inches||8.5-10 cm / 3.3-3.9 inches|

-Now that you know your hand size, you can then take it and compare it to each mouse that we have in this guide.
+Now that you know your hand size category, you can then take and compare it to each mouse that we have in this guide.
+You may have noticed that we left sizing snippets in each mouse we reviewed.
 Here’s a screenshot for reference: